scipy-lectures/scientific-python-lectures/intro/summary-exercices/stats-interpolate.rst

 The annual maxima are supposed to fit a normal probability density function.
 However such function is not going to be estimated because it gives a probability from a wind speed maxima.
-Finding the maximum wind speed occuring every 50 years requires the opposite approach, the result needs to be found from a defined probabilty.
+Finding the maximum wind speed occurring every 50 years requires the opposite approach, the result needs to be found from a defined probability.
 That is the quantile function role and the exercice goal will be to find it.
-In the current model, it is supposed that the maximum wind speed occuring every 50 years is defined as the upper 2$%$ quantile.
+In the current model, it is supposed that the maximum wind speed occurring every 50 years is defined as the upper 2% quantile.

 By definition, the quantile function is the inverse of the cumulative distribution function.
 The latter describes the probability distribution of an annual maxima.
-In the exercice, the cumulative probabilty ``p_i`` for a given year ``i`` is defined as ``p_i = i/(N+1)`` with ``N = 21``, the number of measured years.
+In the exercice, the cumulative probability ``p_i`` for a given year ``i`` is defined as ``p_i = i/(N+1)`` with ``N = 21``, the number of measured years.
 Thus it will be possible to calculate the cumulative probability of every measured wind speed maxima.